teorth/equational_theories/commentary/Equation316.md

+## The right-zero unipotence law

-This law states that all squares are equal to an element `e` that is a left zero, namely `x◇e=e`.
+This law states that all squares are equal to an element `e` that is a right zero, namely `x◇e=e`.
+It is equivalent to the [right zeropotence law 312](https://teorth.github.io/equational_theories/implications/?312) together with equality of squares, [law 40](https://teorth.github.io/equational_theories/implications/?40).